mytardis/mytardis/docs/admin/auth_ldap.rst

 .. attribute:: tardis.default_settings.LDAP_USER_BASE

-   Sets the search base of user related LDAP queries e.g. *"ou=People, " + LDAP_BASE*
+   Sets the suffix to append to the user RDN (e.g. uid=jsmith) to construct the DN e.g. *"ou=People, " + LDAP_BASE*

 .. attribute:: tardis.default_settings.LDAP_GROUP_BASE

-   Sets the search base of group related LDAP queries e.g. *"ou=Group, " + LDAP_BASE*
+   Sets the suffix to append to the group RDN (e.g. cn=group1) to construct the DN e.g. *"ou=Group, " + LDAP_BASE*